Foreign property

 The property must be in a European Economic Area (EEA) state to qualify.
 If you use the loan to buy a holiday home or investment property, you cannot claim this relief.
 See Mortgage Interest Relief for more information.

-You might receive a gift of a foreign property, or inherit one.
-If so, you may have to pay Irish Capital Acquisitions Tax (CAT) on it.
-This will happen if you, or the person that you receive the property from, are resident, or ordinarily resident, in Ireland.
+If you receive a gift or an inheritance of foreign property, you may have to pay Irish Capital Acquisitions Tax (CAT).
+This will be the case if you, or the person that you receive the property from, are resident, or ordinarily resident, in Ireland.

-A certain amount of your gift may be tax-free.
+A certain amount of your gift or inheritance may be tax-free.
 The tax-free amount depends on your relationship to the person you receive the property from.
-Revenue will also consider any previous gifts you received from that person.

-You may also have to pay tax on your gift or inheritance in the country that the property is in.
-You may be able to reduce the amount of Irish CAT that you must pay.
-You can do this by deducting the amount of foreign tax you have paid through claiming a Double Taxation Credit.
+You may also have paid tax on your gift or inheritance in the country where the property is situated.
+You may be able to reduce the amount of Irish CAT payable.
+You can do this by claiming a Double Taxation Credit when filing your CAT return.

 You may receive a gift of: